Salt: The Essential Mineral You've Been Told to Fear—But Shouldn't

 Myth 1: Too Much Salt Is Bad for You

-The body has a sophisticated mechanism for regulating salt levels.
+The body has a sophisticated mechanism for regulating salt levels (real salt, not the refined salts sold in most grocery stores).
 When we consume more salt than the body needs, the excess is efficiently excreted through urine, sweat, and feces.
 The kidneys play a crucial role in this process by filtering out excess sodium from the bloodstream and excreting it via urine.
 This is why adequate hydration is essential—it assists the kidneys in this natural detoxification process.

 Myth 2: Reducing Salt Intake Will Prevent High Blood Pressure